-If staff have concerns about another staff member, then this should be referred to the Head Master.
-Where there are concerns about the Head Master, this should be referred to the Chair of Governors.
-In the event of allegations of abuse being made against the Head Master, staff are referred to the procedures below regarding managing allegations of abuse against staff (including volunteers) and refer the matter directly to the designated officer(s) at the Trafford Local Authority.
+If staff have concerns about another staff member, then this should be referred to the Headmaster.
+Where there are concerns about the Headmaster, this should be referred to the Chair of Governors.
+In the event of allegations of abuse being made against the Headmaster, staff are referred to the procedures below regarding managing allegations of abuse against staff (including volunteers) and refer the matter directly to the designated officer(s) at the Trafford Local Authority (LADO).
+Where there is conflict of interest in reporting the matter with the Headmaster, the referral should go direct to the designated officer(s) at the Trafford Local Authority (LADO).
 Staff may consider discussing any concerns with the School's DSL and make any referral via them.
+Where an allegation relates to a member of supply staff provided by an agency, the agency should be fully involved.